 The most important thing is telling someone you have a life insurance policy and where to find it.
 This can save your family from chaos later on, or even worse, from never claiming the proceeds.
 Millions of dollars of life insurance proceeds go unclaimed each year because surviving family members don’t know that a policy exists.

-At the Law Offices of Steven M. Adler, PLLC, we can advise you on how to best protect your insurance proceeds from creditors, divorce, and even your own beneficiaries themselves.
+At Adler Law, we can advise you on how to best protect your insurance proceeds from creditors, divorce, and even your own beneficiaries themselves.
 If you would like to learn more about protecting the inheritance you'll leave behind, call our office today to schedule a time for us to sit down and talk.